JohnnyFun/robowriter/readme.md

 - install node/npm
 - `npm i`
-- `npm run client` to start the webpack-dev-server
+- `npm start`
-- `npm run server` to run backend express server and watch for server code changes
+  - starts the webpack-dev-server and the express server, watching both for changes

 ## Using